-The ships sail from Southampton for most of the year, and most of the cruises are about 14 nights in duration.
-However, each year its ships offer a host of shorter mini-breaks of two to seven nights, as well, and Arcadia, and Aurora, undertake long cruises of 80 to more than 100 nights, some of which take them around the world.
+The ships sail from Southampton for half the year, and most of the cruises are about 14 nights in duration.
+However, each year its ships offer a host of shorter mini-breaks of two to seven nights.
+Arcadia, and Aurora, undertake long cruises of 80 to more than 100 nights, some of which take them around the world.

 Oriana, meanwhile offers Caribbean and European cruises from Southampton.